- Identify Need

 A Policy is a directive that includes rules for its consistent application.
 Enforceable and mandated.
 Something must be done and it must be done this way.
 Often the result of a law or regulation.
 Significant changes require PRG review and PAT approval.
-Most reviewed every 3 years unless otherwise specified.
+Most reviewed every 3 academic years unless otherwise specified.

 UOP provides details on how to accomplish a process.
 Step-by-step instructions.
 Established ways of doing things.
 RO responsible for changes and updates.
 Significant changes require PAT approval.
-Recommended review every 3 years.
+Recommended review every 3 academic years.

 A Guideline provides advice on how to accomplish a task or process.
 Recommendations but not mandated.
 Best practices.
 Not enforceable.
 RO responsible for changes and updates as needed.
 No set review cycle.